NewworldProg/Scrape_and_AI_automation/README.md

 1. **No Liability**: The developer(s) of this software are **NOT responsible** for:
    - How this software is used by third parties
-   - Any violations of terms of service of third-party platforms (including but not limited to Upwork)
+   - Any violations of terms of service of third-party platforms
    - Data loss, account suspension, legal issues, or any damages arising from use
    - Compliance with applicable laws and regulations in your jurisdiction

 2. **Use at Your Own Risk**: This software is provided "AS IS" without warranty of any kind.
 Users assume **full responsibility** for:
-   - Compliance with Upwork Terms of Service
+   - Compliance with platform Terms of Service
    - Compliance with automation/scraping policies of any platforms used
    - Any consequences resulting from use of this software
    - Proper configuration and security of their systems